 One route takes you through the centre of Paris on the A1 and joins the A6.
 This should take just over ten hours; however, driving through Paris is stressful and often congested, so this isn’t the best route.

 Another route takes you to Reims before running along the German border.
-This route offers picturesque views, but it takes about ten and a half hours to get to the Swiss Alps.
+This route offers picturesque views, but it takes about ten and a half hours to get to the Alps.